ldsec/medco-documentation/source/system_admin/deployment/test-network.rst

 Profile *test-network*

 This test profile deploys an arbitrary set of MedCo nodes independently in different machines that together form a MedCo network.
 This deployment assumes each node is deployed in a single dedicated machine.
 All the machines have to be reachable between each other.
 Nodes should agree on a network name and individual indexes beforehand (to be assigned an UID).
+The next set of steps must be **executed individually by each node of the network**.

 This guide is for the latest released version of the docker images.